Love Field, Dallas

-Love Field is a neighborhood located in northwest Dallas, Texas (USA).
+Love Field is a neighborhood located in northwest Dallas, Texas.
 It lies southwest of and is adjacent to Dallas Love Field Airport and is bounded by Denton Drive, Inwood Road, Harry Hines Boulevard, and Webb Chapel Extension.
 The neighborhood takes its name from Love Field Airport.

 Economy

 The main business in Love Field is Dallas Love Field.
-Southwest Airlines' headquarters are located at 2702 Love Field Drive, adjacent to the airport.
+The headquarters of Southwest Airlines are located at 2702 Love Field Drive, adjacent to the airport.

-There are several other large manufacturing plants in the neighborhood.
+Several other large manufacturing plants are in the neighborhood.

 Geography

 The only body of water within Love Field is Bachman Lake.
 It lies between Northwest Highway and Dallas Love Field.
-Other notable areas are the park around Bachman lake as well as several runoffs from the Trinity River.
+The Trinity River has several runoffs.